Tiberius Cornelis Winkler: At Teylers

 At the Museum, he also developed an interest in paleontology and geology.
 The curator, professor Van Breda, approached him to describe the fossil fishes from his own and Teylers' collections.
-This set Winkler up at the museum and his work, duly lauded, was published in the Verhandelingen ('Transactions') of Teylers' Society in 1859.
+This set Winkler up at the museum and his work, well received, was published in the Verhandelingen ('Transactions') of Teylers' Society in 1859.
 This was followed up by further work on fishes from the German Solnhofen limestone, and completion of the catalogue of the museum's fossil fish collection.

 This achievement so impressed the Museum's directors that they approached Winkler to do the same for their other fossil and mineral collections.
 A year later he finished the catalogue, despite being forced to work in an unheated room and continuing with his general medical practice.
 In 1864 Winkler was asked to become curator of Teylers' paleontological and mineralogical cabinet, a post he kept until his death in 1897.

 He immediately set to work to catalogue the Museum's entire collection of fossils, which at the time was unnumbered and, frequently, undocumented.
 On the advice of the prominent Utrecht natural historian Pieter Harting, he applied a numerical system in which the fossils were divided into Periods (Paleozoic, Mesozoic and Caenozoic) and sorted from 'high' to 'low'.
 This system, and the way in which Winkler applied it, already showed the influence of Darwin's theory of evolution.

 Completing this catalogue would take until 1896, by which time six volumes and five supplements had been published, documenting a total of 15,458 fossils.
 Winkler also catalogued the museum's mineral collection.

 Publications

 Winkler was very active as a populariser of science.
 He wrote more than a hundred articles, many of them aimed at educating the general public, much as he had educated himself.
 Many of these works appeared in Album der Natuur ('Album of Nature') and the proceedings of the Dutch Literature society.

-Just as importantly, Winkler translated numerous scientific works into Dutch.
+Equally significant, Winkler translated numerous scientific works into Dutch.
 Most famous among these was Charles Darwin's seminal Origin of Species, which appeared in Dutch one year after its English release in 1859.
 Winkler also proved himself to be a vocal defender of the theory of evolution, to the extent that he did not wish to question - unlike, at the time, Darwin himself - man's place in evolution.

 Winkler was an active supporter of Volapük, a constructed language invented by the Catholic priest Johann Martin Schleyer.